bytecodealliance/component-docs/component-model/src/design/wit.md

 Variants are similar to Rust `enum`s or OCaml discriminated unions.
 The closest C equivalent is a tagged union, but WIT both takes care of the "tag" (the case) and enforces the correct data shape for each tag.

-> User-defined variants can't be generic (that is, parameterised by type).
+> ⓘ User-defined variants can't be generic (that is, parameterised by type).
 Only built-in types can be generic.

 ### Enums

-An enum type is a variant type where none of the cases have associated data:
+An `enum` type is a variant type where none of the cases have associated data:

 ```wit
 enum color {